-The Pan flute - Musical instrument overview | What a pan flute is?
+The Pan flute - Musical instrument overview | What is a pan flute ?

 Usually, a pan flute has ten or more pipes that are arranged horizontally.
-Depending on the type of pan flute, the pipes can be attached to a cross-beam and tied with ropes (South-American style), or be pressure-pushed to a base (Classic Romanian Style).
+Depending on the type of pan flute, the pipes can be attached to a cross-beam and tied with ropes (South-American style), or be glued to a base denominated "shoe" (Classic Romanian Style).
 The size and number of pipes can vary depending on the musical purpose of the instrument.
 For example, the South-American "Rondador" is tuned in two scales, in pentatonic form, which produces high and crystal-clear tones.
 On the other hand, we have South-American "Toyos" with particular y long pipes that produce deeper bass tones.

 The panpipe is traditionally made with bamboo pipes.
 However, historically this is not the only material used for making pan flutes around the world.
 Archaeologists have found pan flutes made of rock, bone, ceramic, and many other materials.
 Today it is possible to find wooden, crystal, ivory, plastic, and ceramic instruments.
 However, bamboo had always offered an easy, quick, and cheap way of making pan flutes, also repairing them more easily as well as providing a deep and beautiful sound.